MicrosoftDocs/architecture-center/docs/ai-ml/guide/rag/rag-chunking-phase-content.md

 Large language models can be used to create chunks.
 Common use cases are to use a large language model, such as GPT-4, to generate textual representations of images or summaries of tables that can be used as chunks.
 Large language model augmentation is used with other chunking approaches such as custom code.

-If you determined in the [images portion of the document analysis section](./rag-preparation-phase.yml#questions-about-images) that the text before or after the image is required to answer some questions, you will need to pass this additional context to the large language model.
-It is important to experiment to determine whether this additional context does or doesn't improve the performance of your solution.
+If you determined in the [images portion of the document analysis section](./rag-preparation-phase.yml#questions-about-images) that the text before or after the image is required to answer some questions, you need to pass this additional context to the large language model.
+It's important to experiment to determine whether this additional context does or doesn't improve the performance of your solution.

 If your chunking logic splits the image description into multiple chunks, make sure you include the image URL in each chunk.
-This will ensure that the image URL is returned for all queries that the image serves.
+Including the image URL in each chunk ensures that the URL is returned for all queries that the image serves.

 **Tools**: [Azure OpenAI](https://azure.microsoft.com/products/ai-services/openai-service), [OpenAI](https://platform.openai.com/docs/introduction)<br/>
 **Engineering effort**: Medium<br/>